Tracing

 Key fields:

-: Overall result of the execution (e.g.,SUCCESS
+- status: Overall result of the execution (e.g.,- SUCCESS).

-: Compute credits used by each asset.sessionId
+- creditBreakdown: Compute credits used by each asset.

-: Unique identifier for the execution session.environment
+- sessionId: Unique identifier for the execution session.

-: Timestamp when execution finished (UTC).params
+- timeStamp: Timestamp when execution finished (UTC).

 Debugging failures

-- Internal failures: If an agent or micro agent fails (tool timeout, wrong output format), the step will show an error or failure status inside
+- Internal failures: If an agent or micro agent fails (tool timeout, wrong output format), the step will show an error or failure status inside intermediate_steps.

 Important: